 End of the Trolley Line

 The yellow suburban streetcars tied Coon Rapids, Anoka, and Minneapolis together for many years and were a familiar travel convenience.
-In 1939, the line was finally abandoned after more automobiles came into use.
-The trolley line became the butt of many jokes, received in the name of "Tooneville Trolley" in the 1930s.
+In 1939, the line was abandoned as more automobiles came into use and rendered the trolley service obsolete.
+At the end of it's history, the trolley line became the source of many jokes by locals, even receiving in the nickname of "Tooneville Trolley" in the 1930s.